Pop Culture Madness!

 When Atari was shut down in 1996, the (historically valuable) source code to Asteroids and Centipede notes were thrown out as trash.

-Theodore Kaczynski, the Unabomber was captured.
-He had killed d injured 23 people in his 17-year spree.
-He was turned in by his brother, david, who recognized the writing style and te content his brother was talking about.
+Theodore Kaczynski, the Unabomber, was captured.
+He had killed and injured 23 people in his 17-year spree.
+He was turned in by his brother, David, who recognized the writing style and the content his brother was talking about.

-The IRA planted a bomb in Manchester City centre and told the authorities they had an hour to evacuate the area.
-The police successfully managed to evacuate 75,000 people in what has been called the most 'extraordinary policing operations' in UK history.
-There wasn't a single fatality.
+The IRA planted a bomb in Manchester City center and told the authorities they had an hour to evacuate the area.
+The police successfully evacuated 75,000 people in what has been called the most ‘extraordinary policing operations’ in UK history.
+There wasn’t a single fatality.

-A man broke into a New Zealand radio station, held the manager hostage, and demanded for the station to play Rainbow Connection by Kermit the frog nonstop.
+A man broke into a New Zealand radio station, held the manager hostage, and demanded that the station play Rainbow Connection by Kermit the Frog nonstop.
 Police came before it was played.

-A Canadian mining company Bre-X announced a huge discovery of gold and in the process went from a penny stock to $280/share and being valued at $4 billion.
-In reality it was all a fraud and the lead geologist was shaving off gold from his wedding band to add to drill core samples.
+A Canadian mining company, Bre-X, announced a huge discovery of gold and, in the process, went from a penny stock to $280/share and valued at $4 billion.
+In reality, it was all a fraud, and the lead geologist was shaving off gold from his wedding band to add to drill core samples.

 Rage Against the Machine played Saturday Night Live with host Steve Forbes.
-In protest of billionaires like Forbes, they hung two upside-down flags from their stage, against the wishes of staff.
+In protest of billionaires like Forbes, they hung two upside-down flags from their stage, against staff’s wishes.
 After a confrontation with SNL stagehands, they were kicked out before the second song.

 Rap Star Murder: Tupac Shakur killed in a drive-by shooting in Las Vegas.

-Beauty Pagean Queen Murder: JonBenet ramsey was found killed in her basement, and the killer was never found.
+Beauty Pageant Queen Murder: JonBenet Ramsey was killed in her basement, and the killer was never found.

 Actress Overdose Death: Margaux Hemingway, age 42, from a deliberate overdose of phenobarbitol